codurance/site/_posts/2018-01-06-living-a-coderetreat-as-a-facilitator.md

 ## Before the event

 Global Day of Coderetreat organization provides a lot of resources to prepare yourself as a facilitator: videos, blogs, online hangouts to solve doubts, ...
-In my case, I'm lucky, because I also had the help of my awesome colleague **<a href="/publications/author/robert-firek">Robert Firek</a>**, who accumulates a lot of experience facilitating Coderetreats and he gave me a lot of advice and ideas.
+In my case, I was lucky, because I also had the help of my awesome colleague **<a href="/publications/author/robert-firek">Robert Firek</a>**, who accumulates a lot of experience facilitating Coderetreats and he gave me a lot of advice and ideas.

 On the other hand, I like this kind of events, because it helps to create community amoung us.
 For example, I had the opportunity to meet people from Wallapop, who also organized the event in Barcelona.
 We had an interesting meeting in which we reviewed all the items for the event, filling a table with cards about: